exaroth/liveboat/README.md

 ### Compatibility

-Newsboat is compatible with Newsboat urls filtering and aggregation syntax, generated pages will contain same attributes as those displayed in the terminal.
+Liveboat is compatible with Newsboat urls filtering and aggregation syntax, generated pages will contain same attributes as those displayed in the terminal.
 It supports query filter syntax as well, with following exceptions:
 - `description` `<rss_feed_attribute>`
 - `feed_date` `<rss_feed_attribute>`
 - `feed_index` `<rss_feed_attribute>`